DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 Follow the [steps](#build-a-data-integration-with-oauth) above, and ensure that you open a pull request to add new uninstallation instructions to your integration tile.

+**Note**: There's no need to change your `app_uuid` in the manifest.json file if you have an existing data integration.

 ### If you have an existing data integration that’s currently connected to a UI Extension (shares the same tile)

 Instead of creating an app, navigate to the app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).
-You need to open a pull request to update the `app_uuid` field in the `manifest.json` file.

 Once you’ve created your data integration's OAuth client and are ready for publishing, click **Edit** on your app and navigate to the **Publishing** tab under **General**.

-After completing the fields, you receive an `app_uuid` to use for publishing.
-Set this value as the `app_uuid` in your data integration's `manifest.json` file.
+**Note**: There's no need to change your `app_uuid` in the manifest.json file if you have an existing data integration and/or UI Extension.

 ### If you have a published UI Extension and want to add a data integration to the same tile

 Instead of creating an app, navigate to an app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).

-You need to open a pull request to update your existing tile with additional information about your integration—including updates to the README, image folder, and more.
+Open a pull request to update your existing tile with additional information about your integration—including updates to the README, image folder, and more.
+Additionally, update the `app_uuid` value in the manifest.json file to match the `app_uuid` value shown during the Developer Platform publishing process.
 Add a link to this pull request during the publishing process.

 ## Further Reading